noah/riddim/README.md

 ## Introduction

 RiDDiM is an audio streaming server written in python.
+It has the following features:

+        + Multithreaded, supports multiple clients
+        + FLAC transcoding (lame)
+        + Low memory footprint
+        + Track scrobbling to Last.fm

+## Networking

-It maintains an internal list of mp3s that it plays in sequential order, just like a digital jukebox.
-It accepts two types of connections:
+RiDDiM maintains an internal list of mp3s that it plays in sequential order, just like a digital jukebox.
+It accepts two types of
+connections:

 1. HTTP GET requests
 1. XMLRPC requests